REGULATIONS RELATING TO

-For new types of load-bearing structures, data shall be collected during two winter seasons to compare them with the design calculations, see Section 17 of the Facilities Regulations.
+For new types of load-bearing structures, data shall be collected during two winter seasons to compare them with the design calculations.

 When using facilities beyond their original design life, instrumentation of relevant structure sections shall be considered so as to measure any ageing effects.

 When facilities are disposed of, the operator shall carry out studies of the structure's condition.
 The results shall be used to assess the safety of similar facilities.

 On pipeline systems where failure modes may constitute an environmental or safety hazard, cf. , inspections shall be carried out to monitor potential failure modes that may affect the integrity of the pipeline system.

 The first inspection shall be performed after the maintenance programme as mentioned in The timing shall be based on the risk assessments performed, cf. .

 Blowout preventers with control functions and other pressure control equipment shall be maintained, including pressure and function testing, cf. and

 Blowout preventers with control functions and other pressure control equipment shall undergo a complete overhaul and recertification every five years.

 The operator shall monitor the external environment, cf. the .